jpedro/jpedro.github.io/.posts/scrum.md

 > What problem does "complexity points" solve?
 The only metric that
 > matters is time.
 Sure, complexity can be understood to combine time
-> with an element of uncertainty, that translates to a multiplying
+> with an element of uncertainty but that translates to a multiplying
-> factor.
-In the end, it's still time.
-A sprint is still a fixed
-> amount of time.
+> factor of... time.
+A sprint is a fixed amount of time.

 Also, Scrum, which is older than Agile, jumped into the Agile bangwagon, got a restart and promises to be cool and flexible and